cotton-coding/loom-io/documentation/converter/json-converter.md

 # JSON Converter

-Adding this converter to read json-files as json.
+Add this converter to read json files as json.

 ::: code-group